Rhodochrosite Gemstone Information

 Rhodochrosite Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

-Rhodochrosite Gemstone and Jewellery Design Ideas Back to Top
+Rhodochrosite Gemstone and Jewelry Design Ideas Back to Top

 Famous Rhodochrosite Gemstones Back to Top

 At the 2014 Oscars, Amy Adams wore $1.4 million gold, rhodochrosite, lapis lazuli and turquoise earrings by Tiffany & Co.

 Rhodochrosite gemstone jewels have not achieved fame, but the largest faceted rhodochrosite weighs 59.65 carats, is from South Africa and belongs to a private collector.

 One of the best-known mineral specimens is owned by world-famous mineral and gemstone expert, Bill Larson.
 The rhodochrosite crystals on manganite are known as "the snail" due to their unusual snail-like appearance.

 A 10 cm rhodochrosite crystal on quartz and tetrahedrite matrix, known as "The Alma Queen" is another famous mineral specimen.
 It is the finest known example of rhodochrolite and mineral collectors consider it to be the finest mineral specimen of any kind ever found.

 The largest known rhodochrosite crystal is known as "The Alma King" and is on display at Denver Museum of Nature and Science.
 It was found in the Sweet Home Mine near Alma, Colorado.